A New Approach for Testing Einstein's Theory of Gravity Close to Rapidly Spinning Black Holes: Discussion

-We emphasized above that the power law emission results from less extreme variants of collisional Penrose processes.
-The bulk of the new power law emission is produced by interactions which leave the scattered electrons with greatly reduced but not with negative energies at infinity.
-The photons scatter in the accretion disk photosphere, where electrons collide with each other on cm length scales.
-The electrons that scattered the photons will thus not plunge towards the black hole, but will equilibrate with the accretion disk.
-The accretion disk - rather than the black hole spin - is thus the prime energy source of the new emission component.
-The reflection of gravitationally lensed emission will exert a net drag force on the disk that will impact the inner disk structure and brightness profile.
+The emergence of the new power-law component relies on Kerr spacetime kinematics and Thomson scattering and is thus scale-invariant with respect to black hole mass.
+In principle, the same effect should produce power-law emission in Active Galactic Nuclei (AGNs) as well.
+However, detecting this power-law component in AGNs is difficult for several reasons.
+The thermal thin disk emission from AGNs peaks in the optical and ultraviolet \citep{2012MNRAS.423..451L}, and the power-law would be observable in the extreme ultraviolet (EUV) which falls into the ``EUV gap’’ (caused by the absorption of EUV photons in the interstellar medium).
+Furthermore, other, as yet not understood, emission components showing up in the ultra-soft X-ray band as the soft X-ray excess \citep{2023AN....34430105B}, will likely mask the power-law emission.

-The unambiguous detection of the emission from the ergospheres of black holes is an exciting new chapter in our exploration of black holes (see also \cite{2025MNRAS.544.2880M} and references therein) and is another channel for testing predictions of the theory of General Relativity in the strong gravity regime.
+The unambiguous detection of the emission from the ergospheres of BHXRBs is an exciting new chapter in our exploration of black holes (see also \cite{2025MNRAS.544.2880M} and references therein) and is another channel for testing predictions of the theory of General Relativity in the strong gravity regime.

 \begin{contribution}

 All authors made significant contributions to the development of the paper and are considered equal.
 SVM performed the data analysis, wrote the initial draft, and performed the tests of the nature of the effect.
 KH and HK developed the {\tt{kerrC}} code, found the first evidence for the effect, and contributed to the interpretation of the results and with the writing of the paper.